gravity-ui/yagr/docs/en/api/axes.md

 ## Axes

-Axes is key-value object, where keys are axis names (one-to-one with scales) and values axes configs.
-Axis config has type `AxisOptions` which extends uPlot `Axis`.
+Axes is a key-value object where keys are axis names (one-to-one with scales) and values are axis configs.
+Axis config has type `AxisOptions`, which extends uPlot `Axis`.
 See [axes config in uPlot](https://github.com/leeoniya/uPlot/blob/c58561b91bb47e74f00ce43760c3edf988557e2e/dist/uPlot.d.ts#L904).

 Example: